valhalla/valhalla/docs/docs/mjolnir/traffic_tiles.md

 ## Graph Association

 If the available traffic data is associated to OSM ways, these ways have to be mapped on valhallas internal graph ids to then add the traffic data to the routing graph.
-The valhalla tool `valhalla_ways_to_edges` can be used to generate a mapping from OSM way ids to valhalla edge ids.
+The valhalla tool `valhalla_ways_to_edges` can be used to generate a mapping from OSM way ids to valhalla the graph ids.
 An example for an `way_edges.txt` file created by the tool looks like this:
 ```
 1175181586,1,112642252344
 984719585,1,110964530744,1,112508034616,1,112843578936
 ```
-The format of each row is `<osm_way_id>,[<direction: 0 | 1>, <edge_id>]`.
-Accordingly, the `osm_way_id` is mapped to multiple `edge_id`'s.
-An `edge_id` can be converted to the required `graph_id` string according to the `valhalla::baldr::GraphId` implementation in the valhalla repository.
+The format of each row is `<osm_way_id>,[<direction: 0 | 1>, <graph_id>]`.
+Accordingly, the `osm_way_id` is mapped to multiple `graph_id`'s.
+An `graph_id` can be converted to the required string format according to the `to_string` function of the class `valhalla::baldr::GraphId`, whose implementation can be found in the valhalla repository.
 The result is a string of the following form `level/tile_id/id` (e.g. `1/47701/130`).

 ## Historical Traffic